 Also averted in the way they react to it though: Sonomi dealt with it by developing a seething hatred for the man Nadeshio married, thinking of him as the one annoying bug Sonomi couldn't keep away from Nadeshiko.
 Tomoyo dealt with it by practically cheering the prospect of Sakura being happy together with Shaoran; Tomoyo's personality, unlike her mother's, was not adversely impacted by rejection.

 The dub also tried to edit out most romantic links in the show, naturally the gay and inter generation ones with most vehemence.
-Since the original edit's plot revolved greatly around romance by it's closing points, this naturally was impossible to take out entirely (Western audiences were likely baffled as to why Syaoran was perpetually blushing for no explained reason).
+Since the original edit's plot revolved greatly around romance by it's closing points, this naturally was impossible to take out entirely (American and Canadian audiences were likely baffled as to why Syaoran was perpetually blushing for no explained reason).

 Hey, You!: Often used by Syaoran in early episodes and chapters, who does not refer to Sakura by any actual name.
 This is ended however after her Disney Death in ''Sakura, Shaoran and The Elevator' leads him to yell her first name in anguish.
 Sakura having heard this, asks to continue this trend and to call "Shaoran-kun" by first name in return.
 Notably Sakura, much to her joy, is discovered to be the only person outside family that Syaoran refers to by first name (or allows the referal of his own).
 This trait is not present in the English dub, where both characters refer to each other by first name from the beginning.